 MSc Advanced Clinical Practitioner (Degree Apprenticeship) Curriculum

-Offered over three years the MSc Advanced Clinical Practitioner Degree Apprenticeship here at UEA meets the standards set out by the Institute for Apprenticeships.
-It requires you to hold current registration with one of the statutory regulators of health care and it will take 36 months to complete.
-You must be able to demonstrate the values and behaviours expected of a professional clinical practitioner and you will work in partnership with your Trust and the UEA to meet the requirements set out within the programme.
+Our MSc Advanced Clinical Practitioner Degree Apprenticeship (3 years) meets the standards set out by the Institute for Apprenticeships.
+Learners must hold current registration with one of the statutory regulators of health care and will take 36 months to complete.
+Learners must demonstrate the values and behaviours expected of a professional clinical practitioner and work in partnership with Trusts and the UEA to meet the requirements set out within the programme.

 Further information can be found in the course handbook.

-As an Apprentice, you are employed by one of our health or social care employer partners, and will undertake placements with your employer.
-We will work closely with you and your employer to support you through to successful completion of your integrated Master’s Degree in Advanced Clinical Practice.
+An Apprentice is employed by one of our health or social care employer partners and undertakes placements with their employer.
+We will work closely with learners and employers to support learners through to successful completion of our integrated Master’s Degree in Advanced Clinical Practice.

-Attendance in practice placements is monitored.
-You are required to meet 100% of your practice hours.
-You will receive 20% off-the-job training which will need to be recorded, as per the ESFA's apprenticeships funding rules.
-Please note: As Apprentices you must adhere to both the UEA and your employer’s requirements in relation to reporting absences.
+Attendance in practice placements is monitored and learners are required to meet 100% of the practice hours.
+Learners receive 20% off-the-job training which will need to be recorded, as per the ESFA's apprenticeships funding rules.
+Please note: Apprentices must adhere to both the UEA and employer’s requirements in relation to reporting absences.

-The programme has been designed to provide you with the academic preparedness for practice in order to meet the requirements of the Advanced Clinical Practitioner, your employer will help you develop the appropriate knowledge, skills and behavior required by this role to meet the Advanced Clinical Practitioner apprenticeship standard.
+The programme has been designed to provide learners with the academic preparedness for practice in order to meet the requirements of the Advanced Clinical Practitioner.

-Some modules you undertake may have formal assessment of practice (i.e. Independent an Supplementary Prescribing), you will be informed of this when you start the programme and select your modules each academic year.
+Some modules will have formal assessment of practice (i.e., Independent and Supplementary Prescribing), and learners are informed of this when they start the programme and select their modules each academic year.